fabricejumel/fabricejumel.github.io/_pages/Publications.md

 Opening keynote speaker
 ======
-* Fabrice Jumel,Why open robotic challenge are so important !
+* Fabrice Jumel, Why open robotic challenge are so important !
 Robocup as a guideline for teaching and research in robotics.
 Some feedback from Lyon, LARS 2016 (Latin American Robotics Symposium )

 Keynote speaker
 ======